Eyakadri/SecCQL/README.md

-# Penetration Testing GUI
+# SecCQL: Penetration Testing Tool

-This project is a web-based penetration testing tool that allows users to configure scans, view results, and generate reports.
-It integrates with a Python backend to perform various security assessments.
+SecCQL is a web-based penetration testing tool that allows users to configure scans, view results, and generate reports.

+## Features
+- **Frontend**: React-based GUI for configuring scans and viewing results.
+- **Backend**: Python-based scanners for vulnerabilities like XSS, SQLi, SSRF, and more.
+- **Crawler**: Selenium-based crawler for discovering endpoints and forms.
+- **Reporting**: Generates detailed reports with charts and MITRE mappings.
+- **AI**: Uses machine learning for payload generation and anomaly detection.

 ## Project Structure